Peoples' Climate Vote 2024

 Can you keep the temperature rise below 1.5 ºC?

-Mission 1.5 is a mobile game where players take on the role of government leaders, making decisions to try and keep global warming to 1.5 degrees or less.
+Mission 1.5 is a mobile game and learning platform where players take on the role of government leaders, making decisions to try and keep global warming to 1.5 degrees or less.

 They can also vote on the actions they want their government to take, across six different areas: protecting people, nature, energy, transport, farms and food, and the economy.